Conditions of employment

 The AAD generally meets the cost of:

-• airfares to and from Hobart, and in some cases a pre-embarkation reunion travel entitlement may also apply
+• Airfares to and from Hobart, and in some cases a pre-deployment reunion travel entitlement may also apply

 Working hours in Antarctica:

-While we do not expect that expeditioners will work 24/7, you may be required to undertake reasonable additional hours to support the achievement of our operational objectives and the community needs.
-This may relate to, but not be limited to, callouts, powerhouse issues, resupply, fuel transfers, emergency response, community duties and training.
-AAD employees receive a range of allowances designed to compensate expeditioners for the unique working environment including the Allowance in Lieu of Overtime, a Common Duties Allowance and an Antarctic Allowance.
+Expeditioners typically work Monday to Friday and up to 4 hours on Saturday morning.
+Beyond this, you may be required to undertake reasonable additional hours to support the achievement of our operational objectives and the community needs.
+This may relate to callouts, powerhouse issues, resupply, fuel transfers, emergency response, community duties and training.
+AAD employees receive a range of allowances designed to compensate expeditioners for the unique working environment including a Common Duties Allowance and an Antarctic Allowance, noted in the DCCEEW Enterprise Agreement.

 Working conditions – special considerations